sciZer0/7/v/README.md

 *For example, on its best times, Solana's regular day was about 30 million transactions per day.
 At the peak, 65 million.
 So massive voting by, say, 1 million voters isn't any problem now in terms of technology.*

-<h3 align="center">Big Problem 1</h3>
+<h3 align="center">Problem 1</h3>

-The big problem 1 is the inability of each of the existing blockchains to start decreasing its Circulating Supply from day one.
+The problem 1 is the inability of each of the existing blockchains to start decreasing its Circulating Supply from day one.

 Even this single problem along negatively affects each project's economy a lot and is SO important that might be considered as the sufficient condition for canceling each of the existing blockchains.